usexfg/fuego/README.md

 If the build is successful the binaries will be located in `src` directory.
 *******************************

-Join our ever-growing community of Fango holders.
+Join the ever-growing community of Fuego holders.

-Social channels include [Discord](https://discordapp.com/invite/5UJcJJg), [Reddit](https://reddit.com/r/Fango), or [Twitter](https://twitter.com/fandomgold).
+Social channels include [Discord](https://discordapp.com/invite/5UJcJJg), [Reddit](https://reddit.com/r/Fango), or [Twitter](https://twitter.com/usexfg).